 The Conservation at Work document highlights some of the recent projects completed by GOABC and our members.

 The guide outfitting industry, like First Nations and local hunters, rely on healthy moose populations.
 Many outfitters have experienced the decline of moose populations within their territories and are very supportive of the government taking action to enhance and recover moose populations in British Columbia.
-“Guides, First Nations and other stakeholders all agree on the importance of moose and the need for action now,” says Michael Schneider, President of GOABC.
+“Guides, First Nations, and stakeholders all agree on the importance of moose and the need for action now,” says Michael Schneider, Past President of GOABC.